I’m currently accepting new students for Online Individual Instruction (one-offs or recurring sessions).

 If you have a solid internet connection and a computer/laptop/tablet (preferred) or smartphone, we can work together effectively; no matter where you are.

-The C-19 pandemic pushed me to get it together and try again as I was required to instruct my East Carolina University students online, the Durham Jazz Workshop shut down on March 13 and recently went to online classes, and for now I’m not meeting with any private students “in-person”.
-Performances canceled, bookings ceased.
+The C-19 pandemic pushed me to get it together and try again as I was required to instruct my East Carolina University students online, and could no longer meet with my other students face-to-face at the Durham Jazz Workshop.

-So after almost 4 months of dealing with the pros and cons of online instruction, I’m very comfortable with it, learning how to be more effective, and most importantly (to me) really enjoying the process (my students are, too).
+After 8 months of dealing with the pros and cons of online instruction, I’m very comfortable with it, learning how to be more effective, and enjoying the process.

 I’ve been instructing for many years, and have learned that there is more than one way to get from point A to point B. I have vast experience performing a very broad range of music and am here to help you.
 I provide students with personalized instruction, not “cookie cutter”.